jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## A Techvolution Battle Scene.
 Internet Age vs. Industrial Age

 Before we return to the battle with Darth Blockbuster Stargazer, let's learn from another battle in the war to upgrade to the Internet Age.
-Let's talk about how we upgraded used modern technology to better record and access knowledge.
+Let's talk about how we used modern technology to better record and access knowledge.

 Humanity is always asking questions.
 Some of those today might be, why are the movies so expensive, are candy applies real apples, or, more importantly, what are proven techniques to stop the coronavirus.
 Humanity deals with all these questions by creating a reference tool.

 Our first reference tool was the wisdom of our elders.
 We eventually upgraded when inventing papyrus scrolls and ink (around 2300 BC) and books (about 300 BC), which turned some elders into experts like Hippocrates and Aristotle.
 When wood-pulp paper (1200) and the printing press (1456) were invented, humanity unleashed mass-produced books.
 Now experts could share knowledge between themselves and educate the masses.

 We called the reference books encyclopedias.

 Encyclopedias were a massive hit.
 Up until a generation ago, many households proudly included a physical encyclopedia collection in their library. _The Encyclopedia Britannica_ (1878) was the standard.
 In 1933 it started to be re-published every year to keep people updated to the latest facts.
 When the Internet Age hit in the 1970s, home computers, digital printers, and telecommunications meant encyclopedias were written and stored digitally.

 But they remained a set of printed books and CD's controlled by experts.

 Then came the world wide web (1991), a new technology that brought the internet, and the Internet Age, directly to Main Street.
 The web lets ordinary people send and receive information.
 This new technology unlocked many new tools like websites, forums, blogs, and something called "wikis."
 Wiki software lets anyone write or edit a webpage by pressing "edit now."
 All changes are saved, so anyone can erase errors or vandalism by pressing "undo now."
 For years programmers used wikis to write technical manuals collaboratively.

 As the web boomed in the late '90s, protagonist Jimmy Wales wondered if the web could upgrade encyclopedias.
 Today, most of us curious about things like the movies or candy apples know this story ends with a free online encyclopedia anyone can edit called Wikipedia.
 Indeed the online encyclopedia anyone can edit is the poster child for the era of mass-collaboration.

-But Wikipedia didn't start out as the favorite child.
+But Wikipedia didn't start out as the favorite kid.

 Wikipedia started as Nupedia (2000), a free online copycat of Encyclopedia Britannica.
 Nupedia followed the Industrial Age rationale of making gates.
 It said only "expert" professors were qualified to write articles.
 Wikipedia (2001) was a side project.
 Only the programmers, designers, innovators of the Internet Age knew mass-collaboration was the way of the future.